Frequently Asked Questions

 Defendant denies the legal claims and denies any wrongdoing or liability.
 The Court has not made any determination of any wrongdoing by Defendant, or that any law has been violated.
 Instead, the Plaintiffs and Defendant have agreed to a Settlement to avoid the risk, cost, and time of continuing the lawsuit.

-Why is there a Settlement?
+3. Why is there a Settlement?

 The Plaintiffs and Defendant do not agree about the legal claims made in this lawsuit.
 The lawsuit has not gone to trial, and the Court has not decided in favor of the Plaintiffs or Defendant.
 Instead, the Plaintiffs and Defendant have agreed to settle the lawsuit.
 The Class Representatives, Defendant, and their lawyers believe the Settlement is best for all parties and the Class Members because of the Settlement benefits available and the risks and uncertainty associated with continuing the lawsuit.

-Why is this lawsuit a class action?
+4. Why is this lawsuit a class action?

 In a class action, one or more people (called Class Representatives) sue on behalf of all people who have similar legal claims.
 Together, all these people are called a Class or Class Members.
 One court resolves the issues for all Class Members, except for those Class Members who timely exclude themselves (opt out) from the Class.

-How do I know if I am included in the Settlement?
+5. How do I know if I am included in the Settlement?

-Are there exceptions to being included in the Settlement?
+6. Are there exceptions to being included in the Settlement?

 Yes.
-Excluded from the Class are: (i) all Persons who timely and validly request exclusion from the Class; (ii) the Judge assigned to evaluate the fairness of this Settlement (including any members of the Court’s staff assigned to this lawsuit); (iii) Defendant’s officers and directors, and (iv) any other Person found by a court of competent jurisdiction to be guilty under criminal law of initiating, causing, aiding or abetting the criminal activity occurrence of the Data Incident or who pleads nolo contendere to any such charge.
+Excluded from the Class are: (i) all Persons who timely and validly requested exclusion from the Class; (ii) the Judge assigned to evaluate the fairness of this Settlement (including any members of the Court’s staff assigned to this lawsuit); (iii) Defendant’s officers and directors, and (iv) any other Person found by a court of competent jurisdiction to be guilty under criminal law of initiating, causing, aiding or abetting the criminal activity occurrence of the Data Incident or who pleads nolo contendere to any such charge.

 If you are not sure whether you are included in the Settlement Class, you can ask for free help by calling, emailing or writing to the Settlement Administrator at: